uk-x-gov-software-community/uk-x-gov-software-community.github.io/events.md

 ---

 # Upcoming Events
+* Note we are running an UnConference in November 2022 see (Cross Government Software Engineering Community UnConference)[https://www.eventbrite.co.uk/x/cross-government-software-engineering-community-unconference-tickets-439884665877] for more details
 * Lean coffees are held monthly on 4th Thursday of the month at 10.00-11.00.
 To get an invite please join the mailchimp list.
-Next dates 28 Apr, 26 May, 23 June

 # Past Events